• Home

 The hummingbird wings are generally stiff and don’t bend at all.
 In that case, the short feathers give the wings extra strength to row through the air.

-It has stiff wings and short soft feathers, making rowing the air easy for the hummers.
+It has stiff wings and short, soft feathers, making rowing the air easy for the hummers.

 The hummingbirds beat their wings at an astonishing rate.
 The smaller species beat faster than the smaller ones.

-The flapping of other flying birds is considerably five times fewer in second than the hummingbirds, and research says that their size and stiff wings are responsible for this faster flapping.
+The flapping of other flying birds is considerably five times fewer in seconds than the hummingbirds, and research says that their size and stiff wings are responsible for this faster flapping.

 How Hummingbird Flight Differs